 Why Would an Adult Abuse a Child?

 It can be hard to understand how seemingly ordinary people can have sexual thoughts or behaviors towards children.
 There is also no usual “pathway” to becoming someone who sexually abuses children.
-People who sexually abuse children can be male or female, young or old, attractive or not, successful or struggling to get by.
+People who sexually abuse children can be any gender, young or old, attractive or not, successful or struggling to get by.
 The most common similarity they share is having experienced abuse (physical, sexual, or emotional) earlier in life.

 A small number of people who sexually abuse children are pedophiles.